-Yes, it’s possible to pack for a ski trip in just one carry-on bag!
-Obviously, if you are travelling with your own skis or snowboard, you’ll need to check your gear, but if you are renting gear, it isn’t difficult to fit all the clothes you need for a week skiing in one bag.
-We did so in December on our ski trip to Tignes, France with Alpine Elements.
+Packing for a ski trip in just one carry-on bag is possible!
+If you are travelling with your own skis or snowboard, you’ll need to check your gear, but if you are renting equipment, you can fit all the clothes you need for a week skiing in one bag.

-Here are a few tips to make things easier:
+Here are a few tips to make packing light for a ski holiday easier:

 - Wear your bulkiest clothes like your ski jacket and as many warm layers as possible on the plane to save space.